varyan03/quiz_game/README.md

    4.**Push to the branch:**

       git push origin feature-branch
-   5.**Create a pull request**
+   5.**Create a pull request:**

    Please ensure your code follows the project's coding style and includes appropriate documentation.